Faculty Evaluation Plan, Child Language Doctoral Program

 To articulate the standards and procedures for the annual evaluation of faculty within the Child Language Doctoral Program.

-Faculty within the Child Language Doctoral Program
+Faculty within the Child Language Doctoral Program on the Lawrence campus.

 The Child Language Doctoral Program is committed to excellence in teaching/training/advising, research, and service to the University of Kansas.
 The process of evaluating the performance of the faculty in the Child Language Doctoral Program relies on each faculty member submitting an annual report describing their activities and accomplishments in these three areas.
 The Child Language Program Director is responsible for conducting each faculty member’s evaluation.